ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 For more details, reference a "Is it random enough?" chapter of "Key generation and encryption" part and the [NBitcoin repository](https://github.com/MetacoSA/NBitcoin) by examining a Key.cs, a BitcoinSecret.cs, and a Base58Data.cs etc files.

-A key object generated in this way contains a randomly generated key in the object, and this object containing a key data is used in generating other types of keys such as a public key, BitcoinSecret(=WIF), a ScriptPubKey and so on.
+A key object generated in this way contains a randomly generated key data in the object, and this object is often used in generating other types of keys such as a public key, BitcoinSecret(=WIF), a ScriptPubKey and so on.

 ## Bitcoin network and Bitcoin address {#bitcoin-network-and-bitcoin-address}